rays/OSync/README.markdown

 ### Main Elements ###

-* uid: Unique ID for the feed itself, great for using in conjunction with [SUP](http://code.google.com/p/simpleupdateprotocol/), [PubSubHubbub](http://code.google.com/p/pubsubhubbub/) or [rssCloud](http://rsscloud.org/)
+* uuid: Unique ID for the feed itself, great for using in conjunction with [SUP](http://code.google.com/p/simpleupdateprotocol/), [PubSubHubbub](http://code.google.com/p/pubsubhubbub/) or [rssCloud](http://rsscloud.org/)
 * hub: A central place to see which oSync feeds have been updated.
 Usually a location for a servers [SUP](http://code.google.com/p/simpleupdateprotocol/), [PubSubHubbub](http://code.google.com/p/pubsubhubbub/) or [rssCloud](http://rsscloud.org/) location _(Optional)_
 * title: Title of the feed
 * subtitle: Subtitle for this feed _(Optional)_